 With completed revisions, I will submit a final draft to you.
 At this point, you final approve the copy and state that everything is ready for distribution.

-I will invoice you for the remaining 50% of the project investment due immediately on receipt.
-As I am prompt with your requests I expect you will do the same with my invoices.
+I will invoice you for the remaining 45% of the total Proposal and Agreement project investment due immediately on receipt.
+I am prompt with your requests.
+I anticipate you will be equally businesslike with my invoices.

 In some cases, the final copy submits to a designer for formatting.
 I encourage clients to send me a PDF of the final version.
 This is important.